 It is envisaged that the space currently occupied by the Parks Depot could become part of the 'Gardens' Precinct within the Domain and new demonstration and display gardens established to illustrate the story of the Ashburton District, its botanical history, culture and development.
 A celebration of the Canterbury Plains landscape is proposed, highlighting the pre-development native biodiversity, the innovative agriculture and productive land uses that Ashburton is known for and how the future plains landscape might look with a sustainable balance of productive and natural landscapes.
+Edible & productive gardens are proposed to be included.

-This new garden area would support the nearby Central Hub (Project 1) and sit adjacent to the enhanced aviaries and proposed wildlife gardens (Project 4) with connecting pathways.
+This new garden area would support the nearby Central Hub (Project 1) and sit adjacent to the proposed wildlife gardens and new aviaries (Project 4) with connecting pathways.